quochieu586/ML_capybara/src/models/genetic_algorithm/README.md

 We shown the results of model prediction on test set as follows:

-+ **Accuracy**: 0.4040 (0.4047 accuracy in training set)
++ **Accuracy**: 0.3126

-+ **F1-score**: 0.1918
++ **F1-score**: 0.1665

-+ **AUC-ROC**: can not be computed due to the lack of multiple classes in predictions

-### Result analysis
++ **AUC-ROC**:
+    + Negative: 0.5044
+    + Neural: 0.4918
+    + Positive: 0.5233

+### Comment on result
-The genetic agorithm shows a poor performance since it only predicts 1 label for all examples.
-The problem may be from **mutation** strategy.
+The genetic agorithm shows a poor performance since its accuracy even less than the base model.
+Some weakness is discussed in the next part.
+Additional, another potential problem may be from **mutation** strategy.
 Difference from traditional Genetic Algorithm where the unit of string is a bit (hence, finite search space), with float number, it cover a wider (infinite) hypothesis search space.
-Also, compared with normal neural network, gradient descent allows the reasonable updating while the mutation updating is completely random which make model hard to converge.

-### Strength
+## 6. Model strength

 + **Gradient-Free Optimization**: GA approach does not require backpropagation and computing gradient descent.
 Hence, it is good in case the loss function gradient is non-differentiable.

 + **Global Search Ability**: Normal neural network can be stuck in local optimal while GA does not.
 It explores a larger search space.

-### Weakness
+## 7. Model weakness

 + **Computationally Expensive**: GA works on many neural network models (population).
 During training, forwarding data to compute fitness scores makes this model slower than traditional neural network a lot.